FinanceStudyGroup/iBeta.R/README.md

 Beta(LLY, GSPC, Interval = 1, Frequency = 'Daily', Theme = 'GV')
 ```

-to determine the 1-year, daily beta with respect to the S&P 500,
+to determine LLY's 1-year daily beta with respect to the S&P 500,

 or alternatively, using the Tidyquant function call, "tq_get", built into the function, we can download the data
 within the function itself, saving on space within the global environment, as follows,